SilksPlugins/SilK.OpenMod.EntityFrameworkCore/README.md

 # SilK.OpenMod.EntityFrameworkCore
 A OpenMod plugin which adds the ability to use Pomelo's MySQL EF Core.

+> **DISCLAIMER:** The hotloader for OpenMod cannot be disabled or else this won't work.

 ## Usage

 There are three steps to including SilK.OpenMod.EntityFrameworkCore in your OpenMod plugin: